 5.11.
-The outcomes of the safety assessment should provide a basis for making decisions on protection and safety relatedrelating to the source, facility or activity.
-These should include, such as decisions on the training of workers and relevant students, individual monitoring (external exposure and internal exposure), the designation of controlled areas and supervised areas, and on the protection of the public and environment.
-In addition, the assessment is required to consider engineering aspects (see Requirement 10 of GSR Part 4 (Rev. 1) [37]) and should provide specifications of any additional engineered control measures necessary for safety, such as shielding, ventilation, fume hoods and glove boxesgloveboxes.
+The outcomes of the safety assessment should provide a basis for making decisions on protection and safety relating to the source, facility or activity, such as decisions on the training of workers and relevant students, individual monitoring (external exposure and internal exposure), the designation of controlled areas and supervised areas, and the protection of the public and environment.
+In addition, the assessment is required to consider engineering aspects (see Requirement 10 of GSR Part 4 (Rev. 1) [37]) and should provide specifications of any additional engineered control measures necessary for safety, such as shielding, ventilation, fume hoods and gloveboxes.